 Biography of Jeroen Massar

-His homepage can be found at http://jeroen.massar.ch
+His homepage with presentations and publications can be found at https://jeroen.massar.ch.